Firefox keywords: custom search with bookmarks

 3. The keyword to use for the bookmark.

 Choose a name and location if you like.
-Then, type in your desired keyword and click “Save.”
+Then, type in your desired keyword and click “Save” to add it.
 I chose wkt.

 A dialog box that asks for the name of the